 During the 2019-2020 academic year, Sunil Wattal was named the new managing director of PhD programs.
-He shared with the On The Verge editorial team his relationship with research, the value of pursuing a PhD in 2020 and his vision for the future of the program.
+He shared with the On The Verge editorial team his relationship with research, the value of pursuing a PhD and his vision for the future of the program.

 1. What are your primary research interests?